 History & Society

 Understand the past.
 Shape your future.
-Study History & Society at USJ.
+Study History or Political Science at USJ.

 - An Extensive Curriculum

 The curriculum combines traditional courses with new approaches in order to reach a better understanding of the world today.
 In addition to a B.A. in History, students can earn a degree in History with a concentration in Archives and Museum Skills.

 A degree in History provides a solid liberal arts foundation.
 This, along with small classes and individualized attention, will effectively prepare you for numerous career interests and/or graduate work.

 - Paving the way to exciting and successful futures

 Students in this major can pursue many different goals with this course of study.
 As a Political Science major at USJ, you will pursue your passion for learning about the dynamics of complex local and global issues.

 Internship & Career Options